Two's complement: From the ones' complement

+The case for the most negative number is one of only two special cases.
+The other special case is for zero, the two's complement of which is zero: inverting gives all ones, and adding one changes the ones back to zeros (since the overflow is ignored).
+Mathematically, in the two's complement system of signed integers (which represents the negative of each number as its two's complement), this is obviously correct: the negative of 0 is in fact 0 ($-0 = 0$).
+This zero case also makes sense by the definition of two's complements: by that definition, the two's complement of zero would be $2^N - 0 = 2^N$, but in $N$ bits, all values are taken modulo $2^N$, and $2^N$mod$2^N = 0$.
+In other words, the two's complement of 0 in $N$ bits is (by definition) a single 1 bit followed by $N$ zeros, but the 1 gets truncated, leaving 0.

+In summary, the two's complement of any number, either positive, negative, or zero, can be computed in the same ways.
+In two's complement signed integer representation, the two's complement of any integer is equal to -1 times that integer, except for the most negative integer representable in the given number of bits $N$, i.e. the integer $-2^{N-1}$, the two's complement of which is itself (still negative).

 Subtraction from 2N

 The sum of a number and its ones' complement is an N-bit word with all 1 bits, which is (reading as an unsigned binary number) 2^{N} − 1.
 Then adding a number to its two's complement results in the N lowest bits set to 0 and the carry bit 1, where the latter has the weight (reading it as an unsigned binary number) of 2^{N}.
 Hence, in the unsigned binary arithmetic the value of two's-complement negative number x* of a positive x satisfies the equality x* = 2^{N} − x.

 For example, to find the four-bit representation of −5 (subscripts denote the base of the representation):